ZrdJ/smurftown/README.md

 # Smurftown App

-Manage all of your battlenet account in one place.
+Manage all of your battlenet accounts in one place.

 > [!WARNING]
 > This app needs admin priviliges to function properly.
-If you want the app to launch your Battlenet with other windows users, please make sure to run this app as an administrator
+If you want the app to launch multiple Battlenet instances in parallel, please make sure to run this app as an administrator

 ![image](https://github.com/ZrdJ/smurftown/assets/7228633/e6cd78b6-78e2-444f-8b39-ae002c614467)